 Could you imagine a pilot in his or her Cessna controlling the machine with a key-board alone?
-For getting the proper feeling of flight you will need a joystick/yoke plus rudder pedals, right?
-However, the combination of numerous types of joysticks, flightsticks, yokes, pedals etc. on the market with the several target operating systems, makes joystick support a non-trivial task in FlightGear.
+For getting the proper feeling of flight you will need a joystick/yoke plus rudder pedals.

 FlightGear has integrated joystick support, which automatically detects any joystick, yoke, or pedals attached.
-Just try it!
-If this does work for you, lean back and be happy!
-You can see what FlightGear has detected your joystick as by selecting Help -> Joystick Information from the menu.
+Simply plug in your joystick and start the simulator.